-Contacts can be arranged into multiple containers, called Android accounts.
+Contacts can be arranged into multiple containers, called Team Accounts.
 They are the synchronization units of this app.

-Each account can be shared on several devices comprising a share group.
+Contacts in a Team Account container can be kept synchronized on several devices.
+They comprise a sync group.
 Distribution protects you from data loss.

 Contacts information is confidential.
-It is protected by strong encryption outside the devices of shared groups.
+It is protected by strong encryption outside the devices of sync groups.

 Contacts can be copied from local accounts or any standard VCard files.
 In any case the data remain within the device.

-Your contacts data are inaccessible to us or anyone else outside your share group.
+Your contacts data are inaccessible to us or anyone else outside your sync group.

-Contacts data are kept in sync automatically in a share group.
+Contacts data are kept up-to-date automatically in a sync group.

 The app source is available under GPL to all registered users.
 Contributions are welcome.